-The University of Texas at Austin seeks to construct an expansion of the South End Zone to the Darrell K Royal - Texas Memorial Stadium to include new suites, clubs, loge boxes, sponsor amenities, modified fan seating, and new coaches' offices as well as additional loading docks and facilities support spaces.
+U. T. Austin will construct an expansion of the South End Zone to the Darrell K Royal - Texas Memorial Stadium to include new suites, clubs, loge boxes, sponsor amenities, modified fan seating, and new coaches' offices as well as additional loading docks and facilities support spaces.
 Upgrades to the existing Moncrief-Neuhaus Athletic Center will include the latest technology in Sports Medicine and Rehabilitation Services.

 This addition to the south end of the Stadium will complete the Stadium bowl.
-Similar to the North End Zone Expansion, completed in 2008, the addition at the south end zone will provide an enhanced game day experience for fans and create additional revenue for Texas Athletics.
+Similar to the North End Zone Expansion, completed in 2008, the addition at the South End Zone will provide an enhanced game day experience for fans and create additional revenue for Texas Athletics.
 This project will further support student athlete recruitment and retention and help keep football revenues at a high level.

-This proposed project has been approved by U. T. System staff and meets the criteria for inclusion in the CIP.
+This project has been approved by U. T. System staff and meets the criteria for inclusion in the CIP.
 Approval of design development plans and authorization of expenditure of funding will be presented to the President for approval at a later date.
 Pursuant to Board of Regents' approval on May 10, 2017, U. T. Austin has delegated authority for institutional management of construction projects under the continued oversight of the Office of Facilities Planning and Construction.